PG1003/bitmap/reference.md

 ### `open( file )`

-Opens a bitmap file and returns a bitmap table and format.
+Reads a bitmap file and returns a bitmap object and format.
 If the opened file was an indexed bitmap, a third value is returned containing the palette.
 The format is a string with a pattern that discribes what kind of bitmap format was opened.
-See [Format patterns](#Format-patterns) about how a pattern is encoded.
+See [format patterns](#Format-patterns) about how a pattern is encoded.

 ### `pixels( bmp )`